-Nobel prize in medicine awarded to US duo Victor Ambros, Gary Ruvkun
+Nobel Prize in medicine awarded to US scientists Victor Ambros, Gary Ruvkun

-Winners are cited for their discovery of microRNA, a fundamental principle governing how gene activity is regulated.
+The duo win the prize for their discovery of microRNA, a fundamental principle governing how gene activity is regulated.

-Scientists Victor Ambros and Gary Ruvkun have been announced as winners of the 2024 Nobel Prize in Physiology or Medicine for their discovery of microRNA and its role in gene regulation, the award-giving body said.
+Scientists Victor Ambros and Gary Ruvkun have won the 2024 Nobel Prize in Physiology or Medicine for their discovery of microRNA and its role in gene regulation.

-The Nobel assembly said in a statement on Monday that the laureates discovered the new class of tiny RNA molecules, which play a crucial role in gene regulation.
+The Nobel Assembly said in a statement on Monday that the United States-based laureates discovered the new class of tiny RNA molecules, which play a crucial role in regulating gene activity.

-“Their groundbreaking discovery revealed a completely new principle of gene regulation that turned out to be essential for multicellular organisms, including humans,” the Nobel announcement said.
+“Their groundbreaking discovery revealed a completely new principle of gene regulation that turned out to be essential for multicellular organisms, including humans,” the statement said.

-Ambrose performed the research that led to his prize at Harvard University.
-He is currently a professor of natural science at the University of Massachusetts Medical School.
+Ambros conducted the research that led to his prize at Harvard University.
+He is currently a professor of natural science at the University of Massachusetts Chan Medical School.

-Ruvkun’s research was performed at Massachusetts General Hospital and the Harvard Medical School, where he’s a professor of genetics, said Thomas Perlmann, Secretary-General of the Nobel Committee.
+Ruvkun’s research was performed at Massachusetts General Hospital and the Harvard Medical School, where he is a professor of genetics, said Thomas Perlmann, secretary of the Nobel Committee.

-Every year, the medicine prize is the first in the crop of Nobels to be announced, with the remaining five set to be unveiled over the coming days.
+Each year, the medicine prize is the first in the crop of Nobels to be announced, with the remaining five set to be unveiled over the coming days.

-The winners for medicine are selected by the Nobel Assembly of Sweden’s Karolinska Institute medical university and receive a prize sum of 11 million Swedish crowns, which is equivalent to $1.1 million.
+The winners for medicine are selected by the Nobel Assembly of Sweden’s Karolinska Institute medical university and receive a prize sum of 11 million Swedish crowns ($1.1m).

 Created in the will of Swedish dynamite inventor and businessman Alfred Nobel, the prizes have been awarded for breakthroughs in science, literature and peace since 1901, while economics is a later addition.

-Different institutions award the prizes in the various fields, with Peace being the only one awarded in Oslo rather than Stockholm, possibly as a result of the political union that existed between the two Nordic countries when Nobel penned his will.
+Different institutions award the prizes in various fields, with the Nobel Peace Prize being the only one awarded in Oslo rather than Stockholm, possibly as a result of the political union that existed between the two Nordic countries when Nobel penned his will.

-Past winners of the Nobel medicine prize include many famous researchers such as Ivan Pavlov in 1904, most known for his experiments on behaviour using dogs, and Alexander Fleming, who shared the 1945 prize for the discovery of penicillin.
+Past winners of the Nobel Prize in medicine include many famous researchers such as Ivan Pavlov in 1904, most known for his experiments on behaviour using dogs, and Alexander Fleming, who shared the 1945 prize for the discovery of penicillin.

 Last year’s medicine prize was awarded to the runaway favourites Katalin Kariko, a Hungarian scientist, and US colleague Drew Weissman, for discoveries that paved the way for COVID-19 vaccines that helped curb the pandemic.

-Steeped in tradition, the science, literature and economics prizes are presented to the laureates in a ceremony on December 10, the anniversary of Alfred Nobel’s death, followed by a lavish banquet at Stockholm city hall.
+Steeped in tradition, the science, literature and economics prizes are presented to the laureates in a ceremony on December 10, the anniversary of Alfred Nobel’s death, followed by a lavish banquet at Stockholm City Hall.

 Separate festivities are held for the winner of the peace prize in Oslo on the same day.